open-telemetry/opentelemetry-java/sdk_extensions/zpages/README.md

 ## Benchmark Testing

-This module contains a set of benchmark tests for adding spans to an instance of TracezSpanBuckets.
-You can run the tests yourself with the following command:
+This module contains two sets of benchmark tests: one for adding spans to an instance of TracezSpanBuckets and another for retrieving counts and spans with TracezDataAggregator.
+You can run the tests yourself with the following commands:

 ```
 ./gradlew -PjmhIncludeSingleClass=TracezSpanBucketsBenchmark clean :opentelemetry-sdk-extension-zpages:jmh
+./gradlew -PjmhIncludeSingleClass=TracezDataAggregatorBenchmark clean :opentelemetry-sdk-extension-zpages:jmh
 ```

-Below is a summary of the expected results:
+The expected results for `TracezSpanBucketsBenchmark` are as follows:

 ```
 Benchmark                                                                       Mode  Cnt      Score     Error   Units